dojo/site/content/blog/en/dojo-resource-widgets.md

     ))}
 ```

-First we check if the resource is `loading`, and display a loading message.
-If the resource is done loading, we now iterate the results and pass them to a simple widget that just displays the news feed item.
-You might notice that we first filter the results based on a list of `readItemIds`.
-This is updated by a function passed to the `HackerNewsItem` widget that will mark a story as _read_, and not display it in our feed.
+First, we check if the resource is `loading`, and display a loading message.
+If the resource is done loading, we now iterate the results and pass them to a simple widget that displays the news feed item.
+You might notice that we first filter the results based on a list of `readItemIds`, which gets updated by a function passed to the `HackerNewsItem` widget to mark a story as _read_, and not display it in our feed.

 ```ts
 icache.set("readItemIds", (current = []) => [...current, old]);
 ```

-You can see this full application [in this CodeSandbox](https://codesandbox.io/embed/dojo-hacker-stories-jfhwu).
+You can see this full [Dojo Hacker News example application on CodeSandbox](https://codesandbox.io/embed/dojo-hacker-stories-jfhwu).

 ## Summary

 Dojo 7 has some pretty significant updates from previous releases.
-The introduction of Resources and how to use use them in data aware widgets is probably one of my favorite.
+The introduction of Resources and using them in data-aware widgets is one of my favorites.
 I could have an entire suite of widgets that can interact with the same resource template and maybe interact and display results differently.
 I could distribute them as a widget library or web components and start dropping them as needed.
 I could drop this news feed widget into a sidebar on a blog that shows results related to the topic of the current blog post!

-Big thanks to [Anthony Gubler](https://twitter.com/agubler_) who helped me navigate the updates to this feature during the Dojo 7 development lifecycle as I was working with the beta and RC releases!
+Big thanks to [Anthony Gubler](https://twitter.com/agubler_), who helped me navigate the updates to this feature during the Dojo 7 development lifecycle as I was working with the beta and RC releases!

-It also may seem like a small thing, but I really appreciate it, is the ability inject the current state when updating local state like this.
+It also may seem like a small thing, but I really appreciate the ability to inject the current state when updating local state like this.

 ```ts
 icache.set("page", (current = 1) => current - 1);